Silver futures fall on weak trend overseas

-New Delhi, Apr 23 (PTI) Silver prices eased by Rs 179 to Rs 38,358 per kg in futures trade Tuesday as speculators cut positions amid a weak trend overseas.
-At the Multi Commodity Exchange, silver for September delivery moved down by Rs 179, or 0.46 per cent, to Rs 38,358 per kg in a business turnover of 49 lots.
-Similarly, the May-delivery contract for the white metal fell by Rs 66, or 0.18 per cent, to Rs 37,315 per kg in 19,738 lots.
+New Delhi, Apr 16 (PTI) Silver prices fell 0.11 per cent to Rs 37,821 per kg in futures trade Tuesday as speculators cut positions amid a weak trend overseas.
+At the Multi Commodity Exchange, silver for April delivery moved down by Rs 42, or 0.11 per cent, to Rs 37,821 per kg in a business turnover of 2,699 lots.
+Similarly, the May-delivery contract for white metal fell by Rs 32, or 0.09 per cent, to Rs 37,241 per kg in 22,392 lots.
 Analysts said cutting down of positions by speculators, in line with a weak trend overseas, led to the fall in silver prices.
-Globally, silver was trading 0.23 per cent lower at USD 15.07 an ounce in New York.
-PTI RUJ RVKRVK
+Globally, silver was trading 0.10 per cent lower at USD 15.05 an ounce in New York.
+PTI SHW RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today